Otavio-Cipriano/Otavio-Cipriano/README.md

 ## About me:

-I am a Web developer passionated for coding that mainly uses NodeJs, Reactjs\Nextjs and Sass in your projects.

 - Based in SP, Brasil
 - I have a IT management degree
 - Trying land an oportunity as a Junior